Glenmont, Maryland: Housing

 Glenmont has seven multifamily rental apartment buildings, namely Privacy World, Winexburg Manor, Glenmont Forest, Woodberry Park, The Glen, Westerly Park, and The Oakfield.p.
 14 The rest of the area consists of single-family homes and some townhouses.
 Most of the housing west of Georgia Avenue is older and smaller; east of Georgia Avenue, the homes are newer and larger.
 However, there are a few sites west of Georgia Avenue where homeowners have demolished small, older homes and built larger, newer homes in their place.
 About 62 percent of the area's housing units are owner-occupied, although this is less than the countywide homeownership rate of 75 percent.

 Glenmont Village is a residential subdivision of single family homes on the west side of the center of Glenmont.
 Financed by the Minneapolis-based Investors Diversified Solutions, Inc., the homes were built in 1949 and 1950.
 Glenmont Village originally included 30 blocks and approximately 350 buildings.
 Two-bedroom houses originally sold for $8,890 each.
 Glenmont Village advertised the two-bedroom Cape Cod-style houses as "modern bungalows".
 The houses featured full basements, gas heat, hot water, and an expandable attic level with a full-width dormer in the rear.
 There were four basic varieties of houses.
 Over the years, the houses have been customized.

 Demographics

+Glenmont appeared as a census designated place in the 2010 U.S. census formed along with the Wheaton CDP from part of the deleted Wheaton-Glenmont CDP.

+2020 census

-According to the United States Census Bureau's estimates for 2014, Glenmont had a population of 15,412.
-The population was 35% White, 26% African American, 0% Native American, 10% Asian American, 0% Pacific Islander, 25% from another race, and 4% of multiple races.
-36% of the population was Hispanic or Latino.
+According to the United States Decennial Bureau's for 2020, Glenmont had a population of 16,710.
+The population was 4,025 White, 4,247 African American, 137 American Indian and Alaska Native, 2,489 Asian American, 137 Pacific Islander, 3,621 from another race, and 2,184 of multiple races.
+5,728 of the population was Hispanic or Latino.

-Of Glenmont's residents age 25 or older, 18% have earned a graduate or professional degree; 40% of the population has a bachelor's degree or higher; 81% has a high school diploma or higher.
+Of Glenmont's residents age 25 or older, 22.2% have earned a graduate or professional degree; 43.3% of the population has a bachelor's degree or higher; 85% has a high school diploma or higher.

-Four percent of Glenmont's adults are civilian veterans.
+3.8% of Glenmont's adults are civilian veterans.

-Glenmont's mean family income was $111,149, and its median family income was $85,946.
+Glenmont's mean family income was $118,095, and its median family income was $94,991.